By backing Raphael Warnock against Kelly Loeffler, Sue Bird and the WNBA helped flip the Senate

 So where do the WNBA and Loeffler go from here?

-According to the New York Times, an investment that includes former NBA player Baron Davis has expressed interest in purchasing the Dream.
+According to The New York Times, an investment that includes former NBA player Baron Davis has expressed interest in purchasing the Dream.

 Recently, Los Angeles Lakers star LeBron James and Portland Trail Blazers star Carmelo Anthony tweeted their interest in creating a group to buy the team.